csalmeida/ruby-classes-and-modules/README.md

 # Modules

 Modules are wrappers around Ruby code like Classes.
 However, unlike classes, modules cannot be instantiated.

-Modules are typically used in use for namespacing and in mixins.
+Modules are typically used for namespacing and in mixins.

 ## Namespacing